2024 Joe Biden–Donald Trump presidential debate: Overview

 In the aftermath of the debate, the Biden campaign was flooded with requests for comment.
 The Trump campaign received only a few media requests the next morning, as reporters continued focusing on Biden.
 "No one was more shocked at Biden's performance than Donald Trump", an advisor told the Washington Post.
 Trump reportedly told aides that he could not even look at Biden.
 Several political analysts, including Susan Glasser, Tim Miller and Jeff Greenfield, described it as the worst televised presidential debate ever, with Biden's weak performance overshadowing Trump's falsehoods.
 Several congressional Democrats thought that Biden "didn't even clear the lowest bar".

 Political observers were essentially unanimous in calling the debate a disaster for Biden and his campaign for re-election.
 Many columnists, including from The Hill, CNN, Politico, The New York Times, USA Today, Business Insider, and Vox, considered Trump the winner of the debate, although most noted his performance appeared acceptable only when contrasted with Biden's.
 Columnists from MSNBC, The Cook Political Report, The Guardian, and the Los Angeles Times argued that while Trump did not "win" the debate, Biden "clearly lost".

-Polls from CNN,YouGov and Ipsos and FiveThirtyEight found that most viewers thought Trump had won the debate, although it did not significantly change support for either candidate, with Biden only losing a small amount of support.
+Polls from CNN, YouGov, Ipsos, and FiveThirtyEight found that most viewers thought Trump had won the debate, although it did not significantly change support for either candidate, with Biden only losing a small amount of support.
 Amy Walter, the editor of The Cook Political Report, said that while Biden's poor performance stunned "Democratic elite types", many voters had already "priced this in".
 According to Crowdtangle, "most of the top 10 most-liked posts on Instagram about the debate were either pretty neutral or emphasized how bad it was for both campaigns....And on TikTok, there was also a universal vibe that both candidates, not just Biden, were less than ideal for the moment."
 Nevertheless, a poll by Morning Consult released on June 28 indicated that 60% of voters were in favor of replacing Biden as the Democratic nominee.